Cotoneaster niger

 Distribution and habitat

-The original focus of Cotoneaster Niger is in Eastern Europe and Scandinavia.
+The original focus of Cotoneaster niger is in Eastern Europe and Scandinavia.
 The plant grows at high altitudes between 1,000 and 2,500 meters, where it occurs on rocky slopes, in scree shaft and at stony forest edges.

-The black dwarf manure is a typical type of lime rocky corridors and stony slopes and prefers well -permeable, lime -containing soils.
+Cotoneaster niger manure is a typical type of lime rocky corridors and stony slopes and prefers well -permeable, lime -containing soils.
 The plant is well adapted to the extreme environmental conditions in alpine areas, including cold winter and short vegetation periods.
 It can thrive in both full sun and partially shaded locations.

 Cotonaster Niger - Black Dwarf Mispel